JohnCoker/thrustcurve3/database/README.md

 This directory contains the code that interfaces with the back-end database that stores all the data that powers the site.

+## Access Log

+The __accesslog__ module is a main program for loading Apache access logs from the old web site as entries in the MotorView model, which is used to track popular motors.

 ## Migrate

 The __migrate__ module is a main program for transferring the ThrustCurve.org